slexisvn/query_engine/docs/02-logical-plan/12-building-the-plan.md

 The `WHERE` filter has moved onto the `ORDERS` scan, the join's inputs have swapped, and `Sort` plus `Limit` have fused into `Top-N`.
 The `HAVING` filter stayed put, correctly, because it mentions an aggregate.

-The reason to split the work this way is that **the planner has exactly one correctness obligation, and it is easy to check**: does the tree mean what the SQL means?
+The reason to split the work this way is that **the planner has a focused correctness obligation**: does the tree mean what the SQL means?
 A planner that also reordered joins would tangle two obligations together, and a wrong answer would leave you unsure which half caused it.
 Chapter 53's first diagnostic question is always "is the unoptimized plan right?" — worth being able to answer.

 ## How everything after this walks the tree